 3. When is the best time to paint a house?

 The ideal temperature for painting is around 5–25 degrees.
-In too cold conditions, paint dries slowly, and in too hot conditions it can dry too quickly and cause uneven surfaces.
-As we state in a previous article:
+In temperatures that are too cold, the paint dries slowly, and in temperatures that are too hot, it can dry too quickly and cause uneven surfaces.
+As we stated in the previous article:

 “The timing of exterior painting depends on weather conditions, temperature, and paint type.
 Generally speaking, the ideal time for exterior painting is from May Day to Midsummer, but early spring, late summer, and early fall also work well for exterior painting.
 Spring brings suitable temperatures, and often in Finland it’s still warm enough for painting in the fall.”